SRT's 50th Anniversary

 SRT at 50 events

 To celebrate this milestone, we have lots of exciting activities planned in the coming months.
-Here are a few:
+However, due to the ongoing Coronavirus outbreak, it is not yet certain whether some of these events will go ahead.
+Please check back for further information.

 Keep checking this page for more activities throughout the year.